 Comfort is king at the line-up of West End eateries that have opened recently in downtown Portland.
-For those who believe in dessert first, Blue Star Donuts offers unexpected delights like blueberry-bourbon-basil glaze over a raised puff of goodness (made fresh with organic and sustainably certified ingredients for guilt-free indulgence) and Saint Cupcake features scrumptious fresh-baked cupcakes (including vegan options).
+For those who believe in dessert first, Blue Star Donuts‘ original location offers unexpected delights like blueberry-bourbon-basil glaze over a raised puff of goodness (made fresh with organic and sustainably certified ingredients for guilt-free indulgence); Saint Cupcake features scrumptious fresh-baked cupcakes (including vegan options); and celebrated “pastry luncheonette” Maurice offers sweets, spices and Scandinavian flavor in unexpected treats like black pepper cheesecake..
 Just down the street, renowned sandwich purveyor Lardo is settled into a second brick-and-mortar incarnation since its days as a celebrated food cart.
-In summer 2013, Lardo chef Rick Gencarelli also opened adjacent fresh pasta-focused Grassa, focusing on fine dining-quality pasta in a more casual dining atmosphere.
+In summer 2013, Lardo chef Rick Gencarelli also opened adjacent fresh pasta-focused Grassa, focusing on fine-dining-quality pasta in a more casual dining atmosphere.

-Across the street, Cheryl’s on 12th offers homestyle cooking and a chocolate-caramel tart worthy of repeat visits.
+Across the street, Cheryl’s on 12th offers accessible homestyle cooking and a chocolate-caramel tart worthy of repeat visits.
 Meanwhile, John Gorham’s much anticipated Tasty n Alder features the famed restaurateur’s signature small plates with Korean and Mexican twists.
-Farmers market favorite Petunia’s Pies & Pastries opened a bakery café, bringing owner Lisa Clark’s splendid gluten-free sweets and savories (as well as coffee, cocktails and local gluten-free beer) to her fans from morning ‘til night.
-Ración features modernist Spanish cooking in a lounge or at the U-shaped table surrounding a wide open kitchen.
+Farmers market favorite Petunia’s Pies & Pastries opened a bakery café, bringing owner Lisa Clark’s splendid gluten-free sweets and savories (as well as coffee, cocktails and local gluten-free beer) to her fans from morning until night.
+Perfectly crafted espresso is available across the street at Heart Coffee, where they roast their own carefully sourced coffee.